Johnnycake: Dominican Republic

 Yaniqueques or yanikeke are a Dominican Republic version of the johnnycake, supposedly brought over in the nineteenth century by English-speaking migrants (possibly of Afro-Caribbean descent).
-These cakes are made with flour, baking powder, butter, and water; they are typically deep-fried.
 They are a popular beach snack, especially in Boca Chica.

-Caribbean Netherlands

-Johnnycakes refer to flat discs of deep-fried wheat bread dough in Curaçao, other Dutch overseas territories, and areas with significant Dutch Antillean communities.
-They are usually leavened with baking powder or soda and generally do not contain cornmeal.
-They are usually eaten filled with a slice of Gouda cheese or salted cod.

-Jamaica

-Fried johnnycakes, also called fried dumplings, are a traditional staple across the island.
-They are made of flour, sugar, salt, baking powder, margarine or butter, and water or milk.
-The kneaded dough is fried in oil.

-Belize

-Within the Belize Settlement, the British imported flour, with rations given to the enslaved.
-In the early Belize Settlement, "Johnny Cakes," also known as "Journey Cakes," were prepared over a firehart and eaten by the enslaved woodcutters.
-Belizean Journey Cakes are a small baked bread, leavened with baking power and scored on top with the kiss of a fork during proofing, to prevent "puffing" of the bread.
-Merchant Baymen of the Bay of Honduras (Belize), were linked to the New England Colonies.

 United States

 The modern johnnycake is a staple in the traditional cuisine of New England, where it is believed to have originated in Rhode Island.
-A modern jonnycake is fried gruel made from yellow or white cornmeal that is mixed with salt and hot water or milk, and sometimes sweetened.
+A modern johnnycake is fried gruel made from yellow or white cornmeal that is mixed with salt and hot water or milk, and sometimes sweetened.
 In the Southern United States, the same food is referred to as a hoecake.

 In popular culture

-The eighth episode of season six of the HBO crime drama The Sopranos is named Johnny Cakes, after the modern dish found mainly in New England.
+The eighth episode of season six of the HBO crime drama The Sopranos is named "Johnny Cakes", after the modern dish found mainly in New England.

-The first Little house In the big woods Laura Ingalls Wilder book describes the Johnny cake in its penultimate chapter, The wonderful machine.
+Johnnycakes are mentioned in Little House in the Big Woods, the first book in the Little House on the Prairie series by Laura Ingalls Wilder.